Opyrus

-Opyrus is an American self-publishing start-up founded in 2008 as FastPencil by Michael Ashley.
+Opyrus was an American self-publishing start-up founded in 2008 as FastPencil by Michael Ashley.
 They offer a web-based publishing engine that allows authors, publishers, and enterprises to create books in print and EPUB formats and have those books distributed online and in brick-and-mortar stores through partnerships with Amazon, Barnes & Noble, Ingram, and others.

 In 2013 FastPencil was acquired by Courier Corporation, but was reacquired in May by its co-founder, Steve Wilson, after Courier's acquisition by R.R.
 Donnelley in 2015.

 As of February 2024 the website is not responding.
 FastPencil.com and Opyrus.com both lead to a Web Server Default Page from Plesk.
+By 2026, it redirects to Cloudfare.